 Credit risk is the risk that the financial situation of the issuer deteriorates, and, in the worst-case scenario, the issuer becomes insolvent.
-This deterioration could lead to a drop in the value of the issuer's securities and thus a reduction in the value of the portfolio.
+This deterioration could lead to a drop in the value of the issuer's securities and thus a reduction in the value of the UCI.
 This may, for example, involve the risk of non-redemption of a bond within the deadlines.
 An issuer's credit risk is reflected in the ratings attributed to it by official rating agencies such as Moody's or Standard & Poor's.
-Ratings are increasing with credit risk: issuers from the Investment Grade category to the "High Yield" category.
 The use of subordinated bonds may result in a risk related to the payment characteristics of the security in the event of default by the issuer.
-The fund that is exposed to a subordinated security will not be priority and the repayment of the capital as well as the payment of coupons will be subordinated to those of other senior creditors.
+The UCI that is exposed to a subordinated security will not be priority and the repayment of the capital as well as the payment of coupons will be subordinated to those of other senior creditors.
 Thus, the redemption of its security may be partial or zero.
 The use of subordinated bonds may lead to a greater risk of a decrease in the net asset value than that associated with conventional bonds.
 The management company does not exclusively or mechanically use ratings provided by credit rating agencies and favours its own credit risk analysis to assess the credit quality of the assets and in the selection of securities to purchase or sell.